 If either person was previously married, the manner in which the last marriage ended and the exact date the marriage ended (month, day and year) are required.
 Copies of the death certificate, final decree of divorce, annulment or blood test are not required.
 You do not have to be a resident of Florida to apply.

-a Florida resident, a mandatory 3 day waiting period applies.
-The
+either person is a Florida resident, a mandatory 3 day waiting period

-license’s “Effective Date” will be 3 calendar days after the “Issue
+applies.
+The license’s “Effective Date” will be 3 calendar days after the

-Date”.
-The bridal party will not be able to marry until on, or after the
+“Issue Date”.
+The bridal party will not be able to marry until on, or after

 Requirements for Minors 16 or 17 years old (one or both applicants) (f.s.
 741.0405(1))